Disclosure and Agreement for Certificates of Deposit

 C. Joint Account with Right of Survivorship

-A personal account opened by two or more persons is treated as a "joint account" and we will treat the persons opening such an account as joint tenants with right of survivorship and not as tenants in common.
+A personal (consumer) account opened by two or more persons is treated as a "joint account" and we will treat the persons opening such an account as joint tenants with right of survivorship and not as tenants in common or tenants by the entirety.
 Upon the death of a joint tenant, the surviving owner has the right to all of the funds in the account, subject to our right of setoff and security interest in the account.
 If more than one joint tenant survives, they will own the account as joint tenants with right of survivorship and not as tenants in common.
+We may remove a deceased owner from a joint account upon proof of the owner’s death.

 (back to top)